Iry-pat

-Iry-pat (jrj-pꜥt "member of the elite") was an ancient Egyptian ranking title, that is a title announcing a high position in the hierarchy of the country.
-Iry-pat was indeed the highest ranking title at the royal court, and only the most important officials could bear this title.
-The title is already attested in the First Dynasty: one of the first holders was Merka, official under king Qa'a.
+Iry-pat (jrj-pꜥt "member of the elite") was an ancient Egyptian ranking title announcing a high position in the hierarchy of the country.
+Iry-pat was the highest ranking title at the royal court, and only the most important officials could bear this title.
+It is attested as early as during the First Dynasty: one of the first confirmed holders was Merka, official under king Qa'a.
+The title's use by women occurs from the reign of Pepi II Neferkare of the Sixth Dynasty onwards.